 We can give in to fear, the “what ifs,” and the worry, and instead stay safe at home.
 Or you can head out the door and try.

 Who cares if you decide to cut your trip short?
 Who cares if you think “this life isn’t for me?”
 You travel for yourself.
 You do this for you.

-When I decided last year that after over six years of almost constantly being on the move, it was time to settle down and create roots somewhere, a lot of people emailed me, expressing sadness that I had “given up” traveling.
+When I decided years ago it was time to settle down and create roots somewhere, a lot of people emailed me, expressing sadness that I had “given up” traveling.

 So if you’ve been thinking about traveling but worry you can’t make it a full year around the world or that you might not have the skills to travel, I say to you: Who cares?
 You can always head home if you want.